NYPD Cleared of Evidence Destruction After Slaying

 The daylong proceedings centered around Sgt.
 John Capozzi, who supervised the Kingsland Warehouse.

-Capozzi testified that the NYPD lost roughly 1,100 barrels of biological evidence five years ago when Superstorm Sandy ravaged the Eastern Seabord.
+Capozzi testified that the NYPD lost roughly 1,100 barrels of biological evidence five years ago when Superstorm Sandy ravaged the Eastern Seaboard.

 The NYPD still does not have a full accounting of what it has lost, the sergeant acknowledged during his cross-examination.